‘Where desire becomes nightmare’

 In a remote hilltop mansion, a mysterious stranger emerges from a thunderstorm in the night, seeking refuge with the Whipley family; four young adults ruled by their strict religious mother, and their troubled father, who has vanished the previous evening.

-But perhaps the ‘stranger’ is more connected to this family and to the dark unknown history of the house than they could ever suspect, and as the visitor begins to cultivate sexual tensions and paranoia within the house, the devilishly erotic history of the Whipley family threatens to lure them deep into its lustful, violent madness once again.
+But perhaps the ‘stranger’ is more connected to this family and to the dark unknown history of the house than they could ever suspect, and as the visitor begins to cultivate carnal tensions and paranoia within the house, the devilishly naughty history of the Whipley family threatens to lure them deep into its violent madness once again.

 Awoken by screams in the night, young Evelyn Whipley (Yasmin Ryan) is found drenched in blood and mysteriously bound to the bed…

-Unfortunately, this also makes the film seem strangely displaced and antiquated, producing an ectopic synesthesia with a prying satirical undertone and a slightly off-kilter, creepy-uncle wink.
-From that uncomfortable high point, the movie slowly devolves into a carnal melodrama built on Freud’s best projected fantasies, with large dollops of perverse sex-play, bestial histrionics, and hints of the forbidden fruit.
+Unfortunately, this also makes the film seem strangely displaced and antiquated, producing ectopic synesthesia with a prying satirical undertone and a slightly off-kilter, creepy-uncle wink.
+From that uncomfortable high point, the movie slowly devolves into a carnal melodrama built on Freud’s best-projected fantasies, with large dollops of debauchery, hysterical histrionics, and hints of the forbidden fruit.

 Cast and characters:

 Barrington De La Roche … Sylas Scorpius – Cannibal Farm; Blood Moon

 Kate Davies-Speak [as Kate Marie Davies] … Agatha Whipley

 Peter Cosgrove … To be confirmed

 Watch free online on YouTube